 Unfortunately, life isn’t always nice.
 But, keep calm and carry on.
 You can’t predict if or when a situation will arise where you will need to know how to keep your cool and get yourself out of trouble.

-Honestly, how would you go finding your way home if your suburb or city was washed out by flood or reduced to rubble by an earthquake?
+So, how would you go finding your way home if your suburb or city was washed out by flood or reduced to rubble by an earthquake?
 If nothing was recognizable around you, wouldn’t you be glad you took the time in advance to learn how to find your way around?